pjones-git/S3-Static-Web-Deploy/README.md

 This project shows how a static website can be deployed to Amazon Web Services (AWS) using modern Infrastructure as Code practices.

-All services and infrastructure is built automatically through Terraform, with execution handled by HCP Terraform using secure OIDC-based role assumption.
+All services and infrastructure is built automatically through Terraform, with execution handled by HCP Terraform using secure OIDC-based role assumption and commit changes via Github repository.

 No long-lived credentials live in this repository.